quillinbob/docker-hello-world1/README.md

-# docker-hello-world1
+# Hello Jerry! (from Uncle Leo and Newman)
-NGINX Hello World Image - courtesy of Scott Baldwin
+NGINX Hello World Image - but better

 Purpose

-This image is used to demonstrate a simple Hello World Docker image using NGINX.
+This image is used to demonstrate a better Hello World Docker image using NGINX using Hello Jerry.
 It serves up a single HTML page that shows the hostname of the container.

 Usage

-Start the container and publish port 80 to some port on the host.
+Start the container and publish port 80 mapped to port 9090 on the host using:

-docker run -d -p 80 quillinbob/docker-hello-world1.1
+docker run -d -p=9090:80/tcp bobquillin/hello-jerry:latest